Velizh: Administrative and municipal status

 Within the framework of administrative divisions, Velizh serves as the administrative center of Velizhsky District.
 As an administrative division, it is, together with seventeen rural localities, incorporated within Velizhsky District as Velizhskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Velizhsky Municipal District.

 Economy

 Industry

 In 2013, 35% of the industrial output of Velizhsky district was made by enterprises of textile industry, 17% by timber industry, and 10% by food industry.
 Most of these enterprises are located in Velizh.

 Transportation

 Paved roads connect Velizh with Smolensk, Nevel via Usvyaty, and Vitebsk.
 There are also local roads with bus traffic originating from Velizh.

 The closest railway station is in Rudnya, on the railway connecting Smolensk with Vitebsk.

 Culture and recreation

 There is a local museum in Velizh.

+The houses of Nikolay Przhevalsky and Alexander Rodzyanko in the proximity to Velizh are open to the public as museums.